dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api.md

 ![Diagram showing the high-level data flow from client to database.](./media/microservice-application-layer-implementation-web-api/high-level-writes-side.png)

 **Figure 7-24**.
-High-level view of the commands or “transactional side” in a CQRS pattern
+High-level view of the commands or "transactional side" in a CQRS pattern

 Figure 7-24 shows that the UI app sends a command through the API that gets to a `CommandHandler`, that depends on the Domain model and the Infrastructure, to update the database.